keberlea/ReadMe-Generator/README.md

   This application utilizes the Node Modules, fs and inquirer.

   ## Usage
   This application can be use to generate consistently formatted ReadMe files for gitHub repositories.
+Use commnnd 'node index' to start prompts, answer prompts utilizing information you wish to be a part of your ReadMe file.

   ## License